flavienbwk/npm-offline-registry-docker/README.md

-# YARN / NPM Offline Registry Mirror
+# NPM Offline Registry Mirror

-Dockerized Yarn / NPM / PNPM offline mirror / registry to host your dependencies.
+Dockerized Yarn / NPM / PNPM offline registry to host your dependencies.

 ## Getting started

 ### Setting up credentials for registry (offline :electric_plug:)

-In order for you to be able to **push** packages on the registry, you need to create a user account.
+In order for you to be able to **push** packages to the registry, you need to create a user account.

-The default credentials are : username `default` and password `default`.
+The default credentials are :

+- Username `default`
+- Password `default`

 Credentials are stored in `registry/conf/htpasswd`